Gnurro/clemcore/games/adventuregame/README.md

 ## Metrics
 Standard clembench metrics are implemented, metrics listed here are adventuregame-specific metrics.
 ### Turn-level
-Goal score: How many goal states have been achieved at this turn.
+goal_score: How many goal states have been achieved at this turn.
 Records **change** of the number of achieved goal states, meaning that if less goal states are achieved at this turn, the number is negative.
 ### Episode-level
 turns_over_par: Number of turns taken over the optimal number of turns.
 If adventure is finished as fast as possible,